yireo/yireo-slides/slides/yireo/m2_for-all-of-us.md

 ---
 ## Complex?
+--

 - Build anything you want
     - Within a full-blown application, not a framework!
+--
 - Customizable and reusable code
+    - Shitload of Magento modules
+--
 - Requires a learning curve
+    - Well, it's IT

 ---
 ## Magento 2 composer